tuur/STPS/README.md

 ## Pattern Structure of Syntactic Trees

 This tool can be used for syntactic tree classification, based on the Syntax Tree Pattern Structure (STPS).
-This method is associated with, and described in A.Leeuwenberg et a.
-(2015).
+This method is associated with, and described in (Leeuwenberg et al., 2015).
+The ICFCA`15 conference slides can be found [here](https://github.com/tuur/STPS/raw/master/slides.pdf).
-This tool includes the following functionalities:
+The tool includes the following functionalities:

 * Tree Classification using Lazy Pattern Structure Classification
 * Class-characteristic Tree pattern extraction